-Buy and bring all of your supplies in a box or caddy so you can keep your supplies together and do not get mixed into the mess that is your garage!
+Buy and bring all of your supplies in a box or caddy so you can keep your supplies together and not get mixed into the mess in your garage!

 Because if you do contract someone’s help for this job.
 Friend, family, neighbor, or whomever you need to help you achieve success with your garage challenge.
 Make sure to inform them of your plan so they know what you need from them.

-Now that you’re prepped to the max, it is time to start on day one of your weekend which is going through your stuff and decluttering.
+Now that you’re prepped to the max, it is time to start on day one of your weekends which is going through your stuff and decluttering.

 Don’t worry too much about how to organize your garage just yet since you will be kept busy this first day.

 The easiest thing to start with in a garage is trash.

 Grab trash bags and throw away anything you know is obviously trash.